librehat/sdapi/README.md

-# sdapi
+# Unofficial SpanishDict API

-Unofficial SpanishDict API for Node.JS
+`sdapi` provides an unofficial node.js API to get translations and conjugations from SpanishDict.com.